-It is very important that you make your interview appointment at the first time of asking.
+It is very important that you make your interview appointment.
 Failure to appear for the interview can result in your application being dismissed.[vii]

 Because USCIS will only send you one notice with your interview date, it is vital that you notify USCIS if your mailing address changes at any point following your submission of the application.

 To change your address, file Form AR-11, which can be done online here.